 - What are some lived experiences that you can talk about in-depth?

 🤩Ask yourself these questions and if you don’t get an answer still, sit in silence.
 Try focusing on the emotions you go through at the moment.
 Be a witness, don’t judge.
 Let the silence in you do the talking and reflecting.

 😊Remember, poetry has to flow.
 For that to happen, allow yourself to be vulnerable and just BE!

 To be a poet/writer, reading matters.
 To be a writer, you need to be a reader too.

 For me, in poetry, reading the classics has helped to understand the richness of the language, the life crisis & evolution over that period while contemporary poetries have opened the door to experimentation in structure (at times no structure) and novelty of ideas.

 For me, reading in between the process of writing helps me come out of the boundaries of my own voice/perspective and helps me look at the piece that I’m working on with newer perspectives & possibilities.

-💫 Here are few reasons as in why you should read for better writing:
+💫 Here are a few reasons why you should read for better writing:

 - It helps widen/break your boundaries giving wings to your imagination.

-- Helps identify multiple approaches to a same idea.
+- Helps identify multiple approaches to the same idea.